MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 }'
 ```

-## Upload an attachments
+## Upload an attachment

-Please note that all attachments need to be associated with a crash report.
+All attachments need to be associated with a crash report.
 You can either upload an attachment with a crash report in one call or in two separate calls.

-Attachment specific properties:
+Attachment-specific properties:

 - `contentType`: required string with content type, e.g. "text/plain" for text.
 You can find examples of supported type listed [here](https://en.wikipedia.org/wiki/Media_type).
 - `data`: required string with data encoded as base 64